lehmand/videoflix_backend/README.md

 ## Environment Variables

 A `.env` file is needed to define configuration variables.
-A template is available in `.env_template`.
+A template is available in `dotenv_template`.

 ## Authors